 With about 27 million people - more than half living on less than $2 per day - Nepal is one of the poorest countries in the world.1 For more than half of the rural population, it takes longer than half an hour to get to the nearest all-weather road,2 making it hard for rural Nepalis to access resources.
 Social norms make girls’ education a low priority, and as a result 53.3% of women can’t read.3 Schools are often inaccessible and have no books for a library or resources for a computer lab.
 Furthermore, less than 30% of the rural population has access to electricity.4

 READ's work in Nepal

 READ has its roots in Nepal, where our first office opened in 1991 after a rural villager told our founder that all he wanted for his village was a library.
 Since then we have opened READ Centers across the country, offering training programs in livelihood skills, literacy, health, and technology.
 With our partner communities, we have seeded sustaining enterprises that address community needs: from fish farming and turmeric farming to a community radio station.
 Almost 4,000 women participate in savings cooperatives at READ Centers in Nepal.

-- Community Solutions (agriculture, health, livelihoods, and more) – in partnership with Practical Action
+- Practical Answers (agriculture, health, livelihoods, and more) – in partnership with Practical Action